optclim/ObjectiveFunction/docs/objfun.rst

      - COMPLETED
      - get parameter set that is in NEW state

 The system can automatically determine if models can be run in parallel.
 When the optimiser is called entries with the NEW or ACTIVE state return a random value.
 The first time a parameter set, A, lookup fails it is added with the PROVISIONAL state.
-If when the optimiser is run again the same parameter set A is requested the entry enters the NEW state and a :exc:`ObjectiveFunction.OptClimNewRun` exception is raised.
-If however a different parameter set B is requested the PROVISIONAL parameter is dropped from the lookup table and a :exc:`ObjectiveFunction.OptClimWaiting` exception is raised.
+If when the optimiser is run again the same parameter set A is requested the entry enters the NEW state and a :exc:`ObjectiveFunction.NewRun` exception is raised.
+If however a different parameter set B is requested the PROVISIONAL parameter is dropped from the lookup table and a :exc:`ObjectiveFunction.Waiting` exception is raised.
 A different parameter set B indicates that the parameter set depends on the not yet know values and the optimiser has to wait until they become available before trying again.

 The :meth:`<ObjectiveFunction.ObjectiveFunction.get_new>` method is used to get a parameter set that is in the NEW state.
 The entry is moved into the ACTIVE state.
 A :exc:`RuntimeError` exception is raised if there is no parameter set in the NEW state.